purple-technology/lerna-smart-run/README.md

 for serverless monorepos where the deployment of some services rely on the finished deployment of another resource.

+Pass `--runLast <package-name>` to run the named package after the rest.
+This is useful for serverless monorepos where the deployment of some services rely on the finished deployment of another resource.

 # Disclaimer

 This package is in an early, experimental stage, and is likely to change dramatically